Generate depth contours

 Delete contours

-To remove a collection of contour lines fopm your project, look for the name in the "Project Explorer" and right click on it.
+To remove a collection of contour lines from your project, look for the name in the "Project Explorer" and right click on it.
 Please note that the contour map is only removed from the project.
 The file will not be deleted and stay in the project folder.

-Select the "Remove Map..." option from the popup menu, and confirm the action.
+Select the 'Remove Map...' option from the pop-up menu and confirm the action.

 use the "Project Manager" to remove contours from your project.